INDEX

 Procurement Policy

-Our Group believes that by working with our suppliers to address sustainability challenges throughout the entire supply chain, we can build long-term trust with local communities and contribute to the creation of a sustainable society.
+The Seiko Group believes that by working with its suppliers to address sustainability challenges throughout the entire supply chain, the Group can build long-term trust with local communities and contribute to the creation of a sustainable society.
 In November 2022, we revised our Group Procurement Policy and established the Seiko Group Procurement Guidelines as a supplementary document to help both our employees and our suppliers carry out sustainable procurement activities.

 Seiko Group Procurement Policy